gkjpettet/MarkdownKit/README.md

 1. This documentation
 2. A demo application
-3. A desktop test suite
+3. Desktop test suites (both `String` and `Text` versions of the module)
 4. A basic iOS application

-### The Desktop Test Suite
+### The Desktop Test Suites

-This application contains two windows: one for running the HTML tests, the other for the AST tests.
-Clicking the "Run" button on the toolbar will run all 649 tests from the [CommonMark 0.29 specification][cm spec], proving the compliance of the parser.
-Feel free to click on an indiviual test to see the provided input, the expected output and the generated output.
-The test suite uses the `String` based `MarkdownKit` module.
+There are two test suite projects (`src/Test Suite (String Version)` and `src/Test Suite (Text Version)`) These applications contains three windows: one for running the HTML tests, one for the AST tests and a third as a simple editor.
+Clicking the "Run" button on the toolbar for test windows will run all 649 tests from the [CommonMark 0.29 specification][cm spec], proving the compliance of the parser.
+Feel free to click on an individual test to see the provided input, the expected output and the generated output.

 ### The Basic iOS Application